espena/sosicon/README.markdown

 file in Visual Studio (Express) 2013 and build the project from there.

 ## Development
-Sosicon is not ready for release, although TSV conversion works well with some SOSI features like address points.
-The parser needs to be extended to include more features in accordance with the SOSI specification.
+Sosicon is not ready for release, although SHP conversion works reasonably well with some SOSI features.

 ## Source documentation
 Documentation exists in html, rtf and pdf formats.
 See the doc directory within the repository or visit [sosicon.espenandersen.no](http://sosicon.espenandersen.no/) for an online version.